 The structure of the emu's feathers is quite different from those of most birds.
 Most birds that have a feather with a single shaft with smooth bristles and interconnected barbs (top photo).
 The emu's feathers on the other hand are bifurcated; with two feathers growing from the same shaft with no interconnecting barbs.
 As a result the emu's feather is soft and shaggy and also not as waterproof as other birds' feathers.
 Compared to its other feathers, the emu's tail feathers are rather stiff.
 The Emu rattles these to scare off predators.

 Being a ratite the emu lacks a keel on the sternum (breast-bone) on which to anchor any flight muscles.
-As a consequence it is not capable of flight.
+As a consequence an emu cannot fly.
 Although entirely flightless, it still has tiny, vestigial wings, each about the size of a human hand (20cm).
 The emu manipulates these tiny wings while running to control its balance and direction.
 When changing direction rapidly, the emu points one wing up and the other down, almost like a child “playing airplane”.